authorizerdev/docs/src/pages/authorizer-react/components.md

 | `authorizerURL` | `string` | Authorizer backend URL                                                                                                     | `true`   |
 | `redirectURL`   | `string` | Frontend application URL or the page where you want to redirect user post login.
 Default value is `window.location.origin` | `false`  |

+- `onTokenCallback`: [optional] Async callback that is called when a successful token is received from backend.
+This can be used to manage frontend state.

 ### Sample Usage

 ```jsx